 What’s in it for you?

-Once you have completed the workshops you will be invited to join the Buddy Network’s on-going fortnightly peer support group.
-This group exists to support the wellbeing of the Buddies and to enable relationships within the network to flourish.
+The Buddy Network’s peer support group exists to support the wellbeing of the Buddies and to enable relationships within the network to flourish.
 Through your involvement in the program you can also inform DRC’s campaigns and there will be opportunities for you to help DRC’s systemic advocacy work.

 DRC will listen to you too and schedule further professional development workshops focused on issues that you identify through your work as a Buddy.